Site navigation

 Why we use this component

-Top level navigation gives users an overview of what’s included in a site by outlining its main categories.
+Site navigation gives users an overview of a site's content by outlining its main categories.
+It can also help users find key content.

 Evidence